2 Chronicles 23 – Jehoiada and the Crowning of Joash

 b.
 Then all the assembly made a covenant with the king in the house of God: From the place where the oath was made and the context of the oath, we learn that the worship of the true God was not dead in Judah.
 These captains could respond to their responsibility before the LORD.

 i.
 One reason Athaliah was able to reign for six years was that no one knew any alternative.
-Many people live under the reign of Satan because they don’t really know there is a legitimate king ready to take reign in their life.
+Many people live under the reign of Satan because they don’t really know there is a legitimate king ready to take reign in their lives.

 d.
 This is what you shall do: Jehoiada had a plan to depose the wicked Queen Athaliah and to replace her with the boy king.
 These leaders needed to follow his plan carefully, and to do it on the Sabbath.
 Jehoiada chose the Sabbath for the day of the coup, because that was the day when the guards changed their shifts and they could assemble two groups of guards at the temple at the same time without attracting attention.